 If you have been knitting forever but haven’t completed any project, don’t let that get you down.
 Speed comes with lots and lots of practice, but you need to know how to work smarter as well.

 As a beginner, there are a few ways that you can speed up your knitting.
+Not only does speeding up your knitting process help you to finish more projects in a shorter amount of time, but it can even be a good workout for your hands!
 Let’s walk through some things you can try to knit faster.

 1. Try a different pair of needles.

 The material of your knitting needles can affect the speed of your knitting.
 Knitting needles come in a variety of materials, including wood, bamboo, stainless steel, and plastic.